drewmjohnston/drewmjohnston.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a PhD candidate in Political Economy and Government at Harvard.
-I'm interested in political economy, inequality, and migration.
+Hello!
+I am a PhD candidate in Political Economy and Government at Harvard.
+In one branch of my work, I study issues related to social networks, inequality, and migration.
+In a second branch, I do research related to political preferences and polarization.

 I am affiliated with Opportunity Insights and the Institute for Quantitative Social Science.